 Articles 4 and 5 of the Directive refer also to putting into service.

-However the provisions relating to the obligations of the economic operators (Chapter 2 of the EMCD) refer only to equipment placed on the market.
+However the provisions relating to the obligations of the economic operators (Chapter 2 of the EMCD) refer only to equipment placed on the market and made available on the market.

 Therefore, Member States shall allow the putting into service and use of equipment if it complies with the EMCD and shall not allow equipment which was placed on the market, to be put into service, if it is not compliant with the EMCD.

 On the other hand, equipment can be prohibited if it falls also within the scope of another legislation - regulating other aspects (other than EMC aspects) - and that equipment is not compliant with that other legislation.

 For the special case concerning fixed installations, see Section 1.6 of this Guide.

 Special measures regarding equipment at trade fairs, etc

 According to Chapter 2.3 "Placing on the market" of the Blue Guide, placing on the market is considered not to take place where a product is displayed or operated under controlled conditions at trade fairs, exhibitions or demonstrations.